RoniNiklas/randomreactprojs/README.md

 Includes:
 - Wolt App - A restaurant lister and list sorter done as a part of the application process for Wolt's summer internship.
 Available on [heroku](https://roninreactprojs.herokuapp.com/wolt).
 - Eficode App -  A public transport route finding app that shows you between one and three ways of getting to the Eficode offices in Helsinki.
 Done as a part of the application process for Eficode's summer internship.
 Available on [heroku](https://roninreactprojs.herokuapp.com/eficode).
 - Fitness App - A compilation of helpful tools to help you in physical training.
-Currently includes a timer and a weight calculator.
-Done as a part of the university course 'Fullstack web sovellus harjoitustyö'. **WIP**
+Currently includes a timer and a weight calculator. **WIP**
 - Dyslexia App - An app that is basically a reader, where you can alter the text's font, spacing, colors etc. Also uses the Web Speech API and the Speech Synthesis API to enable speech-to-text and text-to-speech to make text-handling easier.

 # How to use